Ramzess-2/SharpDynamicExtentions/README.md

 #How to use

-"ravillion@mail.ru".isEmail() - retuens true, if is illegal email format
+- "ravillion@mail.ru".isEmail() - returns true, if is illegal email format